-The X-coordinate field contains a 4-octet single precision floating point value.
+(#1499)The X-coordinate field contains the X-coordinate of the center of the ellipse in meters, encoded as a floating point value.

-The Y-coordinate field contains a 4-octet single precision floating point value.
+(#1499)The Y-coordinate field contains the Y-coordinate of the center of the ellipse in meters, encoded as a floating point value.

-The Angle field contains an unsigned integer between 0 and 359°.
+(#1557)The Angle field contains the angle in units of degrees.

 The Semi-Major Axis field contains a 4-octet single precision floating point value.